BrainCrumbz/AWATTS/README.md

 ## Credits

-This project draws from the experience and hints given by other, earlier Angular 2 starter projects.
+For its client side, this project is based on our own Angular 2 starter project, [YANGTSE](https://github.com/BrainCrumbz/YANGTSE), which in turn draws from the experience and hints given by other, earlier Angular 2 starter projects.
 You might want to have a look at those, in case they might better suits your needs.
-Among the others:
+Among the others, there are:

 * [AngularClass/angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter)
 * [preboot/angular2-webpack](https://github.com/preboot/angular2-webpack)